4 tips to help you grow your business with market research

 Since the vast majority of new companies fail, some within their first year, smart entrepreneurs find out all they can about the market and identify what Bowman calls “your best customer” — all before they put too much money on the table.
 It takes legwork, but not a lot of money to get this valuable information.
 Here are some tips for gathering useful knowledge about your target market.

 1. Use numbers to gain insight into your customers

 Basic data on the size of your market segment, how many players are in the industry and how it has performed over the years are key starting points.
 Many would-be entrepreneurs find some of this information online for free — and can likely come across more if they’re willing to pay for it.

-Bowman from Futurpreneur says realtor associations, Chambers of Commerce, business improvement areas (BIAs) and local city hall libraries have information about demographics, income levels by neighbourhood and more, usually for free.
+Bowman from Futurpreneur says realtor associations, Chamber of Commerce, business improvement areas (BIAs) and local city hall libraries have information about demographics, income levels by neighbourhood and more, usually for free.

 Checking out industry associations and their trade shows, industry breakfast meetings and conferences can yield even more data, plus you’ll hear big-picture and company-specific talk about the sector that can give you a strategic advantage.

 - Information about key players and competitors in the market

 - Information about customer demographics: how much they earn, where they live, what they buy

 - Trends over time, such as whether the industry is being disrupted